Justin Burr: North Carolina House of Representatives

 Burr was elected to his first term in 2008, and was re-elected in 2010 and 2012.
 In the 2008 Republican primary runoff, Burr, then 22 years old, beat opponent Kenny Furr, with 58 percent of the vote.
 At the age of 23 years, Burr became the youngest member of the North Carolina General Assembly.
 During his first term, Burr served as the House Republican Freshman Leader.

 Burr won his second election with 75% of the vote.
 Burr was appointed to serve as a chair of the House Appropriations Subcommittee on Health & Human Services.
 He also was appointed to serve as the Vice-Chair of the Election Committee, Health & Human Services Committee, the Health & Human Services Subcommittee on Mental Health, Judiciary Committee and the Redistricting Committee.

 Burr previously served as vice-chair of the House Appropriations Committee, chair of the Appropriations Subcommittee on Capital, chair of the Health Committee, and chair of the Judiciary IV Committee.
 He also serves on the Appropriations Subcommittee on Health & Human Services, Elections and Ethics Law Committee, State & Local Government I Committee, and the Rules, Calendar, and Operations of the House Committee.

 Due to his efforts in the legislature to improve mental health, intellectual/developmental disabilities and substance abuse (MH/IDD/SA) services, on July 16, 2014, Burr received the NC Council of Community Programs 2014 State Representative Leadership Award.

 Burr has been criticized for interfering with local government in Stanly County by passing a bill to make the Stanly County School Board elections partisan, adding an amendment to the 2015–2016 budget forbidding Stanly Community College from opening a culinary school in downtown Albemarle, and interfering with the town of Norwood's plans to construct a new fire department.
 Although Burr lost his home county of Stanly, he defeated Republican Lane O. Burris in the 2016 Republican primary by a thin margin of 242 votes, and will go on to face Democrat Carson Roger Snyder on November 8.
 On March 24, Burris endorsed Snyder.
 In the May 8, 2018 primaries, Burr lost his primary to challenger Wayne Sasser.

 Political positions

 Abortion

-Burr has been described as a champion for the anti-abortion movement.
+Burr has been described as a champion of the anti-abortion movement.
 He is against women having abortions, and believes they should be illegal.
-In 2015, he co-sponsored, voted for, and helped successfully pass legislation in North Carolina that imposes additional restrictions to a woman's constitutional right to abortion.
-The new requirements were fully implemented by January 2016, and include:
+In 2015, he co-sponsored, voted for, and helped successfully pass legislation in North Carolina that imposes additional restrictions on a woman's constitutional right to abortion.
+The new requirements were fully implemented by January 2016, and included: